Are retinal imaging and OCT scans part of a standard eye check-up?

 Retinal imaging and Optical Coherence Tomography (OCT) are advanced diagnostic tools used to capture detailed images of the retina and underlying structures of the eye.
 These technologies are incredibly useful in detecting early signs of serious eye conditions such as glaucoma, macular degeneration, diabetic retinopathy, and retinal detachment—often before any noticeable symptoms appear.
 As a patient, it’s important to know whether these tests are a standard part of your routine eye exam or only offered under specific circumstances or at an additional cost.
 Some clinics may include them automatically in comprehensive eye check-ups, while others may only recommend them based on your age, medical history, or symptoms.
 Asking this question helps you understand the thoroughness of the clinic’s diagnostic approach and ensures that you’re receiving preventive care that aligns with current best practices in ophthalmology.

-During a routine eye check-up at Jryn Eye Clinic in Seoul, I was pleasantly surprised by how advanced the process had become.
-Beyond the usual vision tests, the clinic incorporated retinal imaging and OCT (Optical Coherence Tomography) scans.
-These technologies provided detailed views of my retina and optic nerve, allowing early detection of potential issues like glaucoma or macular degeneration—conditions often missed in basic exams.
+During a routine eye check-up at Jryn Eye Clinic in Seoul, I was impressed by their advanced approach.
+Beyond standard vision tests, they used retinal imaging and OCT scans, which gave a detailed view of my retina and optic nerve.
+This allowed for early detection of conditions like glaucoma and macular degeneration that are often missed in basic exams.